 Vanessa Kauffman, 703-358-2138, firstname.lastname@example.org

-Wetlands provide many ecological, economic and social benefits such as habitat for fish, wildlife and a variety of plants.
-NAWCA grants conserve bird populations and wetland habitat while supporting local economies and American traditions such as hunting, fishing, birdwatching, family farming and cattle ranching.
-This year’s projects include:
+Wetlands provide many economic, ecological, and social benefits, including protections from the effects of climate change, such as flooding and rising seas.
+NAWCA grants conserve bird populations and wetland habitat while supporting local economies and outdoor recreational opportunities, such as hunting, fishing, and birdwatching.

-The commission also received a report on 31 NAWCA small grants, which were approved by the North American Wetlands Conservation Council in March.
-Small grants are awarded for smaller projects up to $100,000 to encourage new grantees and partners to carry out smaller-scale conservation work.
-The commission has authorized the council to approve these projects up to a $5 million.
-This year, $3 million in grants was matched by $11.1 million in partner funds.
+The Commission also received a report on 27 NAWCA small grants, which were approved by the North American Wetlands Conservation Council in February.
+Small grants are awarded for projects up to $100,000 to encourage new grantees and partners to carry out smaller-scale conservation work.
+The Commission has authorized the council to approve these projects up to $5 million.
+This year, $2.5 million in grants was matched by $8 million in partner funds.

 NAWCA is the only federal grant program dedicated to the conservation of wetland habitats for migratory birds.
-Since 1989, funding has advanced the conservation of wetland habitats and their wildlife in all 50 U.S. states, Canada and Mexico while engaging more than 6,500 partners in over 3,100 projects.
+Since 1989, funding has advanced the conservation of wetland habitats and wildlife in all 50 U.S. states, Canada and Mexico, while engaging more than 6,500 partners in over 3,100 projects.
 Through NAWCA, federal funds are typically leveraged at twice the legally required dollar-for-dollar non-federal match-to-grant ratio.

-Additional information about North American wetlands and waterfowl conservation can be found at https://www.fws.gov/birds/, which offers waterfowl enthusiasts, biologists and agency managers with the most up-to-date waterfowl habitat and population information.
+Additional information about North American wetlands and migratory bird conservation can be found online, where waterfowl enthusiasts, biologists and agency managers can find the most up-to-date waterfowl habitat and population information.